nguyenngockhank/nguyenngockhank.github.io/notes/ddd/ddd-terms.md

 >  A cluster of associated objects that are treated as a unit for the purpose of data changes.
 External references are restricted to one member of the AGGREGATE, designated as the root.
 A set of consistency rules applies within the AGGREGATE’S boundaries.

+### Modules

+> Modules are little mentioned by the developers, however, their use can be very interesting.
+> Modules help us segregate concepts, can be defined as a package or a namespace depending on the programming languages, and always follow the Ubiquitous Language.

 ### Domain Event
 > A domain object that defines an event (something that happens).
 A domain event is an event that domain experts care about.